-Building on this evidence, we estimate a model based on Andrews and Kasy (2019) which allows for selective publication of the Academic Journals trials, as well as for a different effect sizes in the two samples.
+Building on this evidence, we estimate a model based on Andrews and Kasy (2019) which allows for selective publication of the Academic Journal trials, different effect sizes in the two samples and, in some models, different nudge characteristics.
 This model also takes as inputs differences in statistical power.
 We find strong evidence of publication bias: we estimate that trials with no significant results are ten times less likely to be written up and published than trials with a significant result.
-We estimate that if there were no publication bias, the average effect of a nudge in the Academic Journals sample would be 3.2 pp. (s.e.=1.9).
-While this estimate is much smaller than the uncorrected estimate of 8.7 pp., it is consistent with the Academic Journals nudges having a somewhat larger effect size than the Nudge Unit interventions (though the difference is not statistically significant).
-We use these estimates to produce simulated counterfactuals of the average effect size of a nudge if one were to alter each of the three dimensions separately and in combination.
-Selective publication has the largest impact on the point estimate, but statistical power also plays a role, in that underpowered studies exacerbate the impact of selective publication.
+We estimate that if there were no publication bias, the average effect of a nudge in the Academic Journals sample would be 3.9 pp. (s.e.=1.9) and thus publication bias in the Academic Journals sample explains about 60-70 percent of the difference in effect sizes.
+If we include key nudge characteristics as predictors of the effect size, these characteristics explain most of the remaining difference, since the characteristics of nudges in the Academic Journals are more often associated with larger effect sizes.

+We use these estimates to produce simulated counterfactuals of the average effect size of a nudge if one were to alter each of the dimensions separately and in combination.
+Selective publication has the largest impact on the point estimate, but statistical power also plays a role, in that under-powered studies exacerbate the impact of selective publication.
+The two elements are interlinked in that low statistical power would not bias the effect size in the absence of selective publication.

-Overall, selective publication and (to a smaller extent) differences in features of nudge interventions account for the gap in effect size between the Nudge Units and Academic Journals.
-These results also suggest that the 1.4pp. estimate for the Nudge Unit trials is a reasonable estimate for the average impact of a nudge at scale on government services.
-While a cost-benefit analysis is not the focus of this paper (see Benartzi et al., 2017), we stress that this impact comes with a marginal cost that is typically zero or close to zero, thus suggesting a sizable return on investment.
+These results also suggest that the 1.4 pp. estimate for the Nudge Unit trials is a reasonable estimate for the average impact of a nudge at scale on government services, with likely higher impacts for nudge interventions in the absence of the "at scale" constraints.
+While a cost-benefit analysis is not the focus of this paper (see Benartzi et al., 2017), we stress that this 1.4 pp. impact comes with a marginal cost that is typically zero or close to zero, thus suggesting a sizable return on investment.

-This paper is related to a growing literature on effectiveness of nudges (e.g., Laibson, 2020; Milkman et al., 2020).
-We contribute what, to our knowledge, is the first comprehensive estimate of the effect of RCTs from a Nudge Unit.
+Within the literature on effectiveness of nudges (e.g., Laibson, 2020; Milkman et al., 2020) we contribute, to our knowledge, the first comprehensive evaluation of the RCTs from a Nudge Unit.
 The 1.4 pp. estimate likely is a lower bound of the impact of behavioral science for three reasons.
-First, the Nudge Units face institutional constraints which, for example, largely rule out default changes, that tend to have larger impacts (Jachimowicz et al., 2019).
+First, the Nudge Units face institutional constraints that make their RCTs less likely to have characteristics typically associated with larger impacts, such as default changes (Jachimowicz et al., 2019).
 Second, the trials we consider typically have multiple arms; while we estimate the average impact of each arm, organizations can adopt the most successful nudge in the trial.
 Third, researchers can build on the most successful results in the design of later interventions.

-This paper is also related to the literature on publication bias (e.g., Simonsohn, Nelson, and Simmons, 2014; Brodeur et al., 2016) and research transparency (Miguel et al., 2014; Christensen and Miguel, 2018).
-We show encouraging evidence of best-practice transparency in Nudge Units, which ran appropriately powered trials and kept track of all the results, thus enabling a comprehensive evaluation.
+This paper is also related to the literature on publication bias (e.g., Simonsohn, Nelson, and Simmons, 2014; Brodeur et al., 2016; Oostrom, 2021) and research transparency (Miguel et al., 2014; Christensen and Miguel, 2018).
+We show encouraging evidence of best practices in Nudge Units, which ran appropriately powered trials and kept track of all the results, thus enabling a comprehensive evaluation.
 In comparison, we document a large role of selective publication in published papers.
-We also apply the publicationbias correction of Andrews and Kasy (2019) and show that the normality assumption traditionally used in meta-analyses is too restrictive and would lead to biased estimates.
+We also apply the publication-bias correction of Andrews and Kasy (2019) and show that the normality assumption traditionally used in meta-analyses is too restrictive and would lead to biased estimates.